canbooo/experiment-design/docs/source/quickstart.rst

     pip install experiment-design

-Note that experiment-design does not have a `matplotlib <https://matplotlib.org/>`_ dependency but if you want to reproduce the code in this documentation, you will also need to install it.
+Note that :code:`experiment-design` does not have a `matplotlib <https://matplotlib.org/>`_ dependency but if you want to reproduce the code in this documentation, you will also need to install it.

 Create and extend experiment designs
 ------------------------------------

-Let us first create a Latin hypercube sampling (`wikipedia <https://en.wikipedia.org/wiki/Latin_hypercube_sampling>`_).
-Later, we will talk about why this is superior to random sampling.
+Let us first create a Latin hypercube sampling (|LHS|). :doc:`Later  <orthogonal_sampling>`, we will talk about why this is superior to random sampling.
+We will first define a :class:`.ParameterSpace` with uniform distribution using the function :code:`create_continuous_uniform_space` and then use the :class:`.OrthogonalSamplingDesigner` class to generate the |DoE| and plot the result.

 .. code:: python